How To Make A Picture Ledge Shelf

 - It’s best to pre-drill a pilot hole for your screws.
 This ensure a clean entry and prevents the wood from splitting.

 I used my drill on the DRILL setting for this, on speed #2.
-The drill setting looks like this.
+The drill setting looks like the photo below.

 The #2 setting looks like this.